0

 Maintaining a stable hierarchy within the herd and limiting the frequent introduction of new individuals helps to reduce social tensions.
 Withdrawal areas should be provided for vulnerable or dominated animals.

-Environmental enrichment, such as the addition of toys, manipulable substrates, or specific areas for resting, promotes the psychological well-being of animals by reducing boredom and anxiety.
+Environmental enrichment, such as the addition of toys, manipulable substrates, or specific areas for resting, promotes the psychological well-being of the animals by reducing boredom and anxiety.

 What farm animal products can be found on the Soin-et-Nature website?